olebole/irafdoc/doc/imutil.imcopy.rst

   	cl&gt; imcopy frame*[1:512,1:512] frame*
   </p>
   <p>
-  In this example all images beginning with <tt>"frame"</tt> are trimmed to 512 x 512.
+  In this example all images beginning with <span style="font-family: monospace;">"frame"</span> are trimmed to 512 x 512.
   </p>
   <p>
   5. To copy a set of images to a new directory: